jadeshi/SentRNA/README.md

 Python: tensorflow, numpy, pickle

 ViennaRNA (https://www.tbi.univie.ac.at/RNA/):
-This program uses the RNAfold function from ViennaRNA 1.8.5, but the more updated RNAplot function from ViennaRNA 2.3.3 (both included).
+This program uses the RNAfold function from ViennaRNA 1.8.5, and the more updated RNAplot function from ViennaRNA 2.3.3 (both included).
 Add the following directory paths to your $PATH environment variable:
 1. /SentRNA/util/ViennaRNA-1.8.5/Progs (for RNAfold)
 2. /SentRNA/util/ViennaRNA-1.8.5/Progs/rnaplot (for RNAplot)